katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 ### Report on progress across the organization

-Publish quarterly reports, a newsletter, a blog or host lunch n' learns, give talks, speak in sprint reviews–whatever works best for your team and culture to bring awareness of the progress being made in digital accessibility.
+Publish quarterly reports, a newsletter, a blog or host lunch n' learns, give talks, speak in sprint reviews – whatever works best for your team and culture to bring awareness of the progress being made in digital accessibility.

 ### Publish an accessibility statement